 BNI may be a global networking organisation with more than 175,000 members worldwide, but it’s not your only option when it comes to networking.
 There are plenty of alternatives to BNI.
 If you’re an accountant looking for a networking group to market your practice and you don’t want to go to BNI, here is our ultimate list of alternatives to BNI.

 Top networking groups & events (alternatives to BNI)

 When choosing the right networking group for you and your firm, you may consider lots of different things.
 Factors such as cost, timing, frequency, number of members, types of members, type of event, etc. It may even be your gut feeling of what feels right to you.

 Whatever your criteria for choosing, it’s vital to understand what is important to you so that you can maximise your time spent at your chosen networking event.
 With that being said, let’s look at some of the best alternatives to BNI.

 If you like the structure and weekly breakfast meetings of BNI, but you don’t like the people or the strict rules of the group, BRE is a great alternative.

-Much like BNI in every way, the only difference at BRE is different people and the freedom to join other networking groups at the same time.
+It is very like BNI.
+The only difference at BRE is different people and the freedom to join other networking groups at the same time.

 4Networking has gained popularity as the modern alternative to groups like BNI and BRE.
-In complete juxtaposition to these groups, 4Networking:
+4Networking:

 - Runs breakfast meetings from 8 am - 10 am.